Aliases for BLK Gene

 GeneCards Summary for BLK Gene

 BLK (BLK Proto-Oncogene, Src Family Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with BLK include maturity-onset diabetes of the young type11 and maturity-onset diabetes of the young, type 11.
-Among its related pathways are Downstream Signaling Events Of B Cell Receptor (BCR) and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include protein tyrosine kinase activity and non-membrane spanning protein tyrosine kinase activity.
-An important paralog of this gene is ABL2.
+Diseases associated with BLK include Maturity-Onset Diabetes Of The Young, Type 11 and Maturity-Onset Diabetes Of The Young.
+Among its related pathways are Apoptosis Modulation and Signaling and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is HCK.

 UniProtKB/Swiss-Prot for BLK Gene